FlatFilers/flatfile-plugins/extract/delimiter/README.md

 ### Full Example

-In this example, the extractDelimiter is initialized for extracting TXT files with optional options, and then registered as middleware with the Flatfile listener.
+In this example, the extractDelimiter is configured for extracting TXT files.
 When a TXT file is uploaded, the plugin will extract the structured data and process it using the extractor's parser.

 ```javascript
 import { extractDelimiter } from "@flatfile/plugin-delimiter-extractor";